-- 8.53 For the purposes of the smart meter benefits study, this mix of property type was deemed robust to draw conclusions about the benefits of smart metering.
+- 8.54 For the purposes of the smart meter benefits study, this mix of property type was deemed robust to draw conclusions about the benefits of smart metering.
 However, it is noted that this sample does include the following bias: - Most smart meters are in terraced properties.
 Larger property types such as semidetached and detached can make greater savings due to the number of bathrooms and garden size in these properties.
 A larger sample size of these properties may show average greater savings can be achieved from these property types.
 There is a risk we have underestimated the final benefits of smart metering as a result. - All data was collected in London.
 As such, there may be implicit bias when applying findings to Thames Valley, for example in results of larger property types.
 Results for Thames Valley metering will be available from AMP8 activities. - The smart meters installed to date were based on the rollout of our PMP in AMP6.
-We may have introduced a small bias and targeted easier to access areas and boroughs where external installs are more readily available. - 8.54 For each meter, the consumption has been determined and compared before (unmeasured) and after (measured) the customer moves to a measured bill.
-The difference between the unmeasured and measured consumption is the benefit of smart metering for that property. - 8.55 The activation date of PMP is considered to determine the dates assumed to be representative of measured or unmeasured consumption values.
+We may have introduced a small bias and targeted easier to access areas and boroughs where external installs are more readily available. - 8.55 For each meter, the consumption has been determined and compared before (unmeasured) and after (measured) the customer moves to a measured bill.
+The difference between the unmeasured and measured consumption is the benefit of smart metering for that property. - 8.56 The activation date of PMP is considered to determine the dates assumed to be representative of measured or unmeasured consumption values.
 The activation date of PMP is when the customer is formally moved onto a metered bill.
-This is the period where a customer has completed their one-year journey and are billed for their measured water consumption. - 8.56 It is assumed that after the activation date a customer becomes more aware of their water consumption whereas prior to this date they are behaving as they historically have as an unmeasured customer. - 8.57 The unmeasured consumption is determined by looking at the first 11 days of data before the activation date of PMP. - 8.58 The measured consumption is determined by looking at the first 30 days after a customer is moved to a measured bill. - 8.59 We have checked these assumptions by looking at the change in the components of consumption: the customer behavioural usage and wastage at the activation date.
-This confirmed that the activation date is a key point in time with a change in the measured total flow.
-This may be related to fixes of known wastage or CSL when the customer becomes aware that they have a meter.
+This is the period where a customer has completed their one-year journey and are billed for their measured water consumption.

-&lt;sup>15 Artesia Consulting, 2021, 'Quantifying the savings from PMP - Summary', Artesia Consulting Technical Note
+&lt;sup>16 Artesia Consulting, 2021, 'Quantifying the savings from PMP - Summary', Artesia Consulting Technical Note